Amstetten, Lower Austria

-Amstetten (/de/) is a city in Lower Austria.
+Amstetten (/de/) is a city in the state of Lower Austria in Austria.
 It is the capital of the Amstetten District and the centre of the historical region Mostviertel ("Most" – lightly fermented apple juice, "viertel" – a region of the province Lower Austria).

 Geography

 Amstetten is situated between Linz (60 km; 40 miles) and Vienna (120 km; 75 miles) on the highway and just over an hour from Vienna by highspeed-train, and lies on the river Ybbs and Url as well near the Danube river.

-It contains the City of Amstetten and the Amstetten boroughs of Mauer, Greinford (Greinsfurth), Preinsbach, Ulmerfield (Ulmerfeld), Hausmening and Newford (Neufurth).
+It contains the City of Amstetten and the Amstetten boroughs of Mauer, Greinford (Greinsfurth), Prinebrook (Preinsbach), Elmsfield (Ulmerfeld), Hausmening and Newford (Neufurth).